vvarik/32drugs/README.md

     After all this reading, one must be hyngry for data analysis.
 Load `drc` library and see if you can make the plot below.
-There is one
-    issue: `drm` does not know how to handle `uM = -1` – not a real concentration anyways, encoding we used for background control – so get rid of that before fitting.
+There is one issue though: `drm` does not know how to handle `uM = -1` – not a real concentration anyways, encoding we used for background control – so get rid of that before fitting.

     <img src="doc/tasks/08_out.png" style="width:60.0%" />